biasmv/pv/doc/samples/select.rst

 =======================================================

-This sample demonstrates how to select residues with mouse an keyboard by using the selection highlighting introduced in PV 1.8.
-This feature allows to visually highlight a subset of residues and atoms.
+This sample demonstrates how to select residues with mouse an keyboard by using the selection highlighting introduced in PV 1.8 to visually highlight a subset of residues and atoms.

 Usage